-Magnetic Tape Operatives call for 10 tape machines, 6 amplifiers and 4 humans.
+Magnetic Tape Operatives call for 8+ tape machines, 6 amplifiers and 4 humans.
 No added electronics and No Apples.
-PLANET X is available as a 100-run Studio/Live cassette release on Living Records, 2014.
-It is available on this Website or as a digital download via bandcamp.
-This 18-minute structured composition embraces tape hiss, prerecorded found sound, real-time tape manipulation and internal feedback.
+PLANET X is a 100-run Studio/Live Cassette release on Living Records/2014.
+You can purchase through this Website or as a digital download via bandcamp.
+The 18-minute composition embraces tape hiss, prerecorded found sound, real-time tape manipulation and internal feedback.
 Benjamin Miller, Bond Miller, Ryan Walsh, and Evelyne Buhler; reel to reel 1/4", 4-track cassette, stereo/mono cassette machines, microcassette, cassette loops.
-DVD documentary available soon!
+DVD documentary available soon.

 Hyperpianist Denman Maroney and Ben Miller are EXOPHILIA.
 The combined prepared and active manipulations of piano and guitar strings lends itself as extraterrestrial in nature.
 "Canalization" is a 100-run Live/Studio DVD/CDR release on Living Records, 2014.